 Oma showed up in a shelter in Georgia, the shelter contacted the Blind Dog Rescue, and Oma arrived at her BDRA foster home in Virginia in March 2021.

-Most of all, she loves people.
+Most of all, Oma loves people.
 When she is held, she snuggles in close.
+Sometimes she wraps her front legs around the adult’s arms like she is giving a hug.
 Sometimes she enjoys sleeping in a lap, or sleeping right beside one of her foster parents.
 She did very well at the groomer, and the groomer said she would adopt Oma herself if she didn’t already have so many dogs and cats!
 She also has done well at the vet; they wrote in her first report that she is a “very sweet girl.”

 Oma has not been around children while in her foster home, so it is uncertain how she would be.
 As is true with any dog, close supervision would be needed if Oma is around young children.